mia-platform/ai-rag-template/docs/10_Overview_And_Usage.md

 ### Metrics Endpoint (`/-/metrics`)

-The `/-/metrics` endpoint exposes the metrics collected by Prometheus.
+The `/-/metrics` endpoint exposes useful metrics to be collected by Prometheus.

 ## Environment Variables